libfuse/pyfuse3/rst/install.rst

 ===================

-If you have checked out the unstable development version from the Mercurial repository, a bit more effort is required.
+If you have checked out the unstable development version from the repository ( Mercurial_ or Git_ ), a bit more effort is required.
 You need to also have Cython_ (0.24 or newer) and Sphinx_ (1.1 or newer) installed, and the necessary commands are::